EziamakaNV/Jumga/README.md

 The sellerId is that which was passed back when the seller was created.
 The endpoint responds with a link which will direct the user to a test payment page.
-Once the payment is completed and successful, the store then becomes active
+Once the payment is completed and successful via notification on the webhook, the store then becomes active

+### POST '/api/v1/merchandise/pay'
+NB Please Note that test merchandise were already created and assigned to the seller when the seller was created.
+Also the merchandises have their prices in either NGN, GBP, GHS or KES
+Please make reference to the response body during seller creation
-POST 'localhost:3000/api/v1/merchandise/pay' - An endpoint that allows payment for a product/merchandaise from any of these countries : Nigeria, Ghana, United Kingdom Or Kenya
+- An endpoint that allows payment for a product/merchandaise from any of these countries : Nigeria, Ghana, United Kingdom Or Kenya

 example Request Body: {
     "customerEmail": "test@gmail.com",